-- The CFPB has already warned consumers about HEI loans.18 Now the Bureau should formally clarify that HEI loans are mortgage loans and a form of credit that is subject to the same federal laws as other mortgage loans, including: - The Truth in Lending Act (TILA) (including its ban on forced arbitration in residential mortgages and the Home Ownership and Equity Protection Act); - The Real Estate Settlement Procedures Act; and - The Garn-St. Germain Act (which allows heirs to assume loans on the family home). - Issue guidance stating that an HEI loan is unfair and abusive if it lacks a cap on how much the consumer must pay under the contract; - Amend TILA's Regulation Z by: - Clarifying that the definition of credit includes HEI loans;
+- Clarify that HEI loans are mortgage loans and a form of credit that is subject to the same federal laws as other mortgage loans, including: - The Truth in Lending Act (TILA) (including its ban on forced arbitration in residential mortgages and the Home Ownership and Equity Protection Act); - The Real Estate Settlement Procedures Act; and - The Garn-St. Germain Act (which allows heirs to assume loans on the family home). - Issue guidance stating that an HEI loan is unfair and abusive if it lacks a cap on how much the consumer must pay under the contract; - Amend TILA's Regulation Z by: - clarifying that the definition of credit includes HEI loans; - amending the commentary to Reg.
+Z § 1026.2(a)(14) by eliminating the exemption for option contracts secured by a consumer's residence; and

-- Amending the commentary to Reg.
-Z § 1026.2(a)(14) by eliminating the exemption for option contracts secured by a consumer's residence; and - Requiring HEI loan transactions to be disclosed according to a new model disclosure that is based on the following assumptions: - The loan amount is the amount paid to the consumer at origination; - The amount financed is the loan amount, plus any borrower-paid closing costs excluded from the finance charge under Regulation Z; - A balloon payment will be required at maturity, amounting to the lesser of the maximum amount allowed by the cap stated in the contract or state law; - The lender exercises any option provision in the contract; - The total finance charge should be the difference between the amount financed and the balloon payment, plus any other charges required by the creditor: - The annual percentage rate will be calculated assuming the transaction is a single-advance, single-payment loan. - Issue guidance clarifying that HEI loans are unfair, abusive, and deceptive where they do not provide protections, such as those discussed here, to promote informed decision making.
+- requiring HEI loan transactions to be disclosed according to a new model disclosure that is based on the following assumptions: - the loan amount is the amount paid to the consumer at origination; - the amount financed is the loan amount, plus any borrower-paid closing costs excluded from the finance charge under Regulation Z; - a balloon payment will be required at maturity, amounting to the lesser of the maximum amount allowed by the cap stated in the contract or state law; - the lender exercises any option provision in the contract; - the total finance charge should be the difference between the amount financed and the balloon payment, plus any other charges required by the creditor; - the annual percentage rate will be calculated assuming the transaction is a single-advance, single-payment loan. - Issue guidance clarifying that HEI loans are unfair, abusive, and deceptive where they do not provide protections, such as those discussed here, to promote informed decision making.